znbn/django-cms/docs/user/reference/page_admin.rst

    :figwidth: 300
    :align: right

-The page you're currently on is highlighted in gray (in this case, *Journalism*, the last in the list).
+The page you're currently on is highlighted in grey (in this case, *Journalism*, the last in the list).

 From left to right, items in the list have: